Migrating legacy applications to cloud-native environments

 Here, the actual step-by-step operation of an application is recorded in entirety, providing both log data and the exact execution phases joined together.
 This can be viewed by the developer within an IDE (Integrated Development Environment), and stepped through (backward and forwards) to see every detail — delivering observability that is otherwise unattainable.

-Traditional record & replay debuggers provide unparalleled flexibility to developers looking to test new code, understand the mechanics of execution and improve outcomes.
+Traditional record & replay debuggers provide unparalleled flexibility to developers looking to test new code, understand the mechanics of execution, and improve outcomes.
 However, they are not practical in production environments.
-The impact on performance is astronomical, slowing down applications by 10x or even 100x, creating problems almost as large as those they are trying to fix.
+The impact on performance is astronomical, slowing down applications by 10x or even 100x, creating problems almost as significant as those they are trying to fix.

 The better way: true cloud-native observability platforms

-The upgrade is the development of true observability platforms that place these record & replay debugging capabilities within a wider toolset that can be deployed in production.
+The upgrade is the development of true observability platforms that place these record & replay debugging capabilities within a broader toolset that can be deployed in production.

 These solutions take a new approach to execution.
 Rather than using run-time agents that inject code into the application at load-time, an approach is taken that instruments the application at compile time.
 Using flexible settings that allow users to select how many steps back are recorded, these observability platforms can be deployed in any environment with less than 10% impact on performance.

-Placing these capabilities within production environments has allowed for more features to be built around that basic record & replay premise.
-These are purpose-built to accommodate the fast release schedules of continuous deployment DevOps strategies — the fastest way to root cause analysis and pushing out a fix.
+Placing these capabilities within production environments has allowed for more features to be built around that essential record & replay premise.
+These are purpose-built to accommodate the fast release schedules of continuous deployment DevOps strategies — the fastest way to root cause analysis and to push out a fix.

-True observability solutions are not simply debuggers.
+True observability solutions are not merely debuggers.
 They deliver constant monitoring, performance profiling, and session recording.
-Fundamentally, this is the automated error resolution platform that is missing from the current CI/CD tool-chain.
+Fundamentally, this is the automated error resolution platform that is missing from the current CI/CD toolchain.

 If looking to take on the challenge of migrating your legacy apps into a new, cloud-native architecture, you need to give yourself the best chance possible at resolving the unforeseen errors that arise.
 That means investing in these advanced observability tools that work in cloud-native, microservice (and even serverless) environments.
 That means true cloud-native observability platforms.